Pranayreddy316/EDA_ipl_team/README.md

 # IPL Team Selection Using Data Analysis 🏏
 ## Overview
-This project analyzes cricket player performance over the last four years (2021-2024) to create an optimal IPL playing XI.
-It uses Python, Pandas, NumPy, Matplotlib, and Seaborn for data processing, analysis, and visualization.
-The selection is based on key performance metrics like batting average, strike rate, economy rate, and wickets taken.
+This project builds an optimal IPL playing XI by analyzing cricket player performance from the last four years (2021-2024).
+The data is scraped from ESPN using BeautifulSoup, processed with Pandas, and visualized with Matplotlib & Seaborn.
+The team selection is based on key performance metrics like batting average, strike rate, economy rate, and wickets taken.
 ## Features:
 **Data Preprocessing:** Cleaning and organizing player statistics.<br>
 **Exploratory Data Analysis (EDA):** Visualizing performance trends.<br>